Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 What happens once my R1 application has been submitted?

 On receipt and processing of a valid R1 application, the Tusla Alternative Education Assessment and Registration Panel will make a registration decision for your child.
-The registration decision is subject to the outcome of the previous Assessment of the provision at the school by an authorised person.
-Where an assessment has not yet been carried out, the child can continue to attend the school while awaiting the outcome of a Preliminary or Comprehensive assessment, following which a registration decision will be made in respect of the children attending the school.
-You will find more information about the Assessment process here
+The registration decision is subject to the outcome of the previous assessment of the provision at your school by an authorised person.
+Where a preliminary assessment has not yet been carried out, the child can continue to attend the school while awaiting the outcome of a preliminary or comprehensive assessment, following which a registration decision will be made in respect of the children attending the school.
+You will find more information about the assessment process here

-If your child is over the age of six years and they attended a recognised school prior to attending an independent school, the Alternative Education Assessment and Registration Service will write to the previous Department of Education recognised school to inform the principal that the child’s name has been added to the Section 14 Register and can be removed from the Department of Education school register.
+If your child attended a recognised school prior to attending an independent school, the Alternative Education Assessment and Registration Service will write to the previous Department of Education and Youth recognised school to inform the principal that the child’s name has been added to the Section 14 Register and can be removed from the Department of Education and Youth school register.

 What happens if my child leaves the Independent School?

-Children, whose names are on the Section 14 Register under an identified Independent School provision are removed from the register on written confirmation from a parent and/or the school principal that the child is no longer attending the school.
-Names are automatically removed from the register when the child reaches the age of 18 years.
-Where a child moves to a Department of Education recognised school, their name will be added to the school register.
-If the child moves to another Independent School, an application will need to be submitted under the new Independent School provision.
-If the parent wishes to home educate an R1 application should be submitted identifying home education as the provision.
+Children, whose names are on the Section 14 Register under an identified Independent school are removed from the register on written confirmation from a parent and/or the school principal that the child is no longer attending.
+Names are automatically removed from the register when the child reaches the age of 16 years and has completed three years post primary education.
+Where a child moves to a Department of Education recognised school, their name will be added to that school register.
+The AEARS may contact the Department of Education and Youth school to confirm that your child is enrolled.
+If your child is under 16 years and they move to another Independent School or if you decide to educate your child in your home, you will be required to submit a new application under that provision.

 WEBSITE BY CREATIVE INC & Kooba Web Design Dublin